Thibor/BookReaderUci/README.md

 ### Examples of using console commands

+accuracy start

+This command requirest existence student file and "accuracy fen.txt".
+Student chess engine will be tested for the average centipawn loss, report will be generated in "accuracy report.txt" file.

-book update 20
+accuracy update 20

 This command requirest existence teacher file and "accuracy fen.txt".
 File "accuracy fen.txt" will be udpated to depth 20.

-book accuracy

-This command requirest existence student file and "accuracy fen.txt".
-Student chess engine will be tested for the average centipawn loss, report will be generated in "accuracy report.txt" file.

-book test
+test start

 This command requirest existence student file and "test fen.txt".
 Student chess engine will be tested and report will be gnerated in "test report.txt" file.

+### Examples of using "bookreaderuci.ini" file

+You can create file "bookreaderuci.ini" and add text lines.

+teacher>stockfish.exe

+Use file "stockfish.exe" as teacher.

+student>rapchesscs.exe

+Use file "rapchesscs.exe" as student.